 - May '70 — Kent State shootings.
 What's going on?
 Why is the United States at war with itself?
 Why did university students taunt men caring rifles?
 Don't they know that the M1 Garand is a full blown combat rifle with maximum range of 3,200 meters and maximum effective range of 400 meters.
 [Teasing becomes bullying when it is repetitive or when there is a conscious intent to hurt another.
 Bullying, according to several authors, is a repeated act of physical or psychological aggression that is perceived to be threatening, coercive, relentless and leaves the victim feeling powerless.
 Bullying can include name-calling and spreading rumors, in addition to physical violence.
 Bullying includes a range of behaviors, all of which result in an imbalance of power.
 It can be verbal: making threats, name-calling, psychological: excluding others, spreading rumors, or physical: hitting, pushing, taking someone's possessions.
 Sometimes perpetrators make a hurtful remark and then pretend they didn't mean it by saying "just kidding."
 Teasing and bullying create an atmosphere that affects the whole of society.
 Even those who aren't directly involved can be distressed.
 People who see bullying can be as traumatized as the victims because they fear becoming victims themselves.
 And they feel guilty for not doing something to help.
 Crowds and cliques are the two types of groups to which the young adolescent strives to belong: crowds provide the groups' identity; cliques provide the context in which members meet each other's needs to "belong."
 Affirmation, belonging, and assurance that there is someone with whom secrets can be shared in very important.
 The insecurities that accompany this age create the need to gravitate toward those with whom they perceive they have the most in common.
 Conversely, young adolescents can be very mean to those whom they view as different from themselves as a way to validate themselves.
 So, in order to feel good about themselves at a stage in life during which they feel so awkward, they reject others who threaten their new identities.
 They shoot mean glances at classmates who are not in their group, name call, and in many ways act aggressively or deliberately shun others.
 Children are more likely to bully others if they have difficulty seeing another's perspective, tend to be more egocentric, appear to lack empathy towards others, seem to have higher levels of anger, and need power or control.
 Many researchers have shown that children who bully have been subject to erratic and harsh treatment at home and/or have experienced permissive parents who do not set clear limits.
 Sometimes, someone who has been bullied becomes a bully to make herself or himself feel better.
 Controlling others makes them feel better about themselves which completes a vicious circle.]

 - Sep '70 — Assigned to the 320th/20th MMS, 20th Tactical Fighter Wing (F-100D[Hun]/F-111E[Aardvark]), RAF Upper Heyford, Oxfordshire, UK.
 The F-111 was capable of Mach 2.5 and of reaching its 10 mile service ceiling in two minutes.
 Completed apprenticeship and became a Weapons Maintenance Specialist, AFSC 46250, Weapons Release Team Chief.
 When the 111s first arrived at Heyford we had to remove the guns.
 We were told that the Queen did not allow us to fly with forward firing weapons.
 In reality it may have been part of the British government's anti-gun agenda as revealed in 22 Hamline L. Rev. 399-465 (1999).
 The M61 Vulcan cannon and its large 2,084-round ammunition tank were carried in half of the internal weapons bay.
 It is a hydraulically driven, six-barreled, air-cooled, electrically fired Gatling-style rotary cannon which fires a 20x102mm round.
+For ground power at Heyford we used the A/M32-60B gas turbine generator, or "Dash Sixty" as we commonly called it.
+The sound of that gas turbine could be heard across the air base.
 See the Heyford Years.

 - "Advice given to RAF pilots during WWII: When a prang (crash) seems inevitable, endeavor to strike the softest, cheapest object in the vicinity as slow and gently as possible."